MAKING A DIFFERENCE

 We are a PBiS School

 PBiS (Positive Behavior intervention and Support) is a school climate model that emphasizes positive recognition of student behavior.
-We are presently in our tenth year of implementing PBiS, and we've seen a large, positive impact on our school climate and culture.
+We are presently in our 12th year of implementing PBiS, and we've seen a large, positive impact on our school climate and culture.
 For more on PBiS...www.vtpbis.org

 We recognize that only by learning how to respect ourselves and others can we come together as a cohesive, caring community.